Open: 11:30am - 10:00pm, 7 days a week

 Ike’s Vietnamese Fish Sauce Wings

-Half dozen fresh whole natural chicken wings marinated in fish sauce and sugar, deep fried, tossed in caramelized Phu Quoc fish sauce and garlic and served with pickled vegetables.
+Half dozen fresh whole natural chicken wings marinated in fish sauce and sugar, deep fried, tossed in caramelized Vietnamese fish sauce and garlic and served with Cu Cai (pickled vegetables.)
 Our signature dish.
 Based on our daytime cook Ike’s recipe from his home in Vietnam.

 AAHAAN KAP KHAO